Skip to content

 Best practices for repeating items

-1. Optimize for performance: if you're repeating many items, consider implementing pagination or infinite scrolling to avoid performance issues.
+1. Optimize for performance: If you're repeating many items, consider implementing pagination or infinite scrolling to avoid performance issues.

-2. Use the right container: choose the appropriate container type (flexbox, grid, etc.) based on your layout needs.
+2. Use the right container: Choose the appropriate container type (flexbox, grid, etc.) based on your layout needs.

-4. Implement sorting and filtering: allow users to sort and filter repeated items to find what they're looking for more easily.
+4. Implement sorting and filtering: Allow users to sort and filter repeated items to find what they're looking for more easily.

-5. Handle loading states: show loading indicators while data is being fetched to improve the user experience.
+5. Handle loading states: Show loading indicators while data is being fetched to improve the user experience.